AC888221/free-genai-bootcamp-2025/song-vocab/README.md

 The core of the system is the `LyricsAgent` class that orchestrates a workflow using specialized tools:
 ```
-1. Input Processing → 2.
-Web Search → 3.
-Content Retrieval → 4.
-LLM Processing → 5.
-Result Formatting
+1. Input Processing: Initial handling of user input
+2. Web Search: Retrieving relevant song lyrics
+3. Content Retrieval: Fetching the actual lyrics
+4. LLM Processing: Extracting vocabulary using the LLM
+5. Result Formatting: Preparing the output for the user
 ```

 This demonstrates agency through:
 - Chaining multiple tools to accomplish complex tasks
-- Making decisions about which tools to use based on current state
+- Making decisions about which tools to use based on the current state
 - Implementing fallback mechanisms when primary methods fail
 - Coordinating between different systems (web search, content fetching, LLM processing)